Best Compound Bows of 2026: Expert Reviews & Top Picks

 Performance-wise, the Dragon X8 hits a sweet spot.
 With an IBO speed around 310 fps, it’s reasonably fast for both target practice and light hunting.
 But more importantly, the adjustability is excellent: draw weight from 0 to 70 lb and draw length from 18 to 31″, all without needing a bow press.

 It holds tune well across multiple adjustments, which is impressive for a budget bow.
-The draw cycle is smooth, and the high adjustability makes it suitable for younger archers or people who plan to grow into a heavier setup.
+The high adjustability makes it suitable for younger archers or people who plan to grow into a heavier setup.
+During our 60-arrow test session, the draw cycle remained smooth even after prolonged shooting.
+We noticed minimal stacking near full draw, making the bow comfortable during extended practice.

 From an expert perspective, the Dragon X8 is one of the best compound bows of 2026 if you want affordability without sacrificing quality.
 It’s not as quiet or high-speed as carbon flagships, but it’s remarkably capable for its class.
 For archers who want one kit that does a lot, this is a top pick in our review.